Hasan-Tech625/Heart-Disease-Detection-using-ML-Models/README.md

 Installation:

-To run this project, clone the repository and install the required libraries git clone:https://github.com/Hasan-Tech625/heart-disease-detection using ML Models.git cd heart-disease-detection using ML Models pip install -r requirements.txt
+To run this project, clone the repository and install the required libraries git clone:https://github.com/Hasan-Tech625//heart-disease-detection using ML Models .git cd heart-disease-detection using ML Models pip install -r requirements.txt

 Usage:

 Data Preparation: Load and preprocess the data.

 Model Training: Train the models and evaluate their performance.